Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Needing an IMF bailout and getting one is a slightly different proposition.

-I mean, it's just so embarrassing.
+I mean, it just is so embarrassing.

-It's like, bro, we're getting like third world-style bailouts from the IMF.
+It's like, bro, we're getting like third world style bailouts from the IMF.

 And there's like mass unrest everywhere.